Downton Abbey: United States

 In the United States, Downton Abbey was first broadcast in January 2011 on PBS, as part of the 40th season of Masterpiece.
 The programme was aired in four 90-minute episodes, controversially requiring PBS to alter the beginning and endpoints of each episode and make other small changes, slightly altering each episode's structure to fit the programme precisely into the allotted running-time.
-PBS also added a host (Laura Linney), who introduced each episode, explaining matters such as "the entail" and "Buccaneers" for the benefit of US viewers, which was labelled by some American critics as condescending.
+As part of Masterpiece, episodes shown on PBS also featured Masterpiece host (Laura Linney), who introduced each episode, explaining matters such as "the entail" and "Buccaneers" for the benefit of American viewers; this was perceived as condescending by some American critics.
 PBS editing for broadcasts in the United States continued in the subsequent seasons.
 The final and sixth season aired in 2016.
-PBS continued to repeat episodes until 2020, when NBC Universal took over the US broadcasting rights for its streaming service Peacock.
+PBS continued to repeat episodes until 2020, when NBCUniversal took over the US broadcasting rights for its streaming service Peacock.
 The series became available on Netflix in 2021.
 The series also aired on the E! network in 2022.